mfcovington/Perl-PrereqInstaller/README.md

     Returns an alphabetical list of unique modules that were explicitly loaded and needed to be installed, but whose installation failed.

-- cpanm

-    Use cpanm to install loaded modules that are not currently installed.

 # SEE ALSO